How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 Because the Biden team was just incapable of finding and ejecting the Chinese malware fast enough.

-And also, going back to what the DNI, Tulsi Gabber, just brought out with the absolute mischievousness of John Brennan and James Comey trying to set Donald J. Trump up for failure, trying to prevent his election and running a coup against him once he was actually inaugurated.
+So a total, total problem with the previous administration on priorities and also going back to what the DNI Tulsi Gabber just brought out with the absolute mischievousness of John Brennan and James Comey trying to set Donald J. Trump up for failure,

-I'll touch on that in a moment.
+I touch on that in a moment.

-As you can best tell at this moment, from the perspective of cybersecurity, offense, and defense, where are we at?
+As you can best tell at this moment, from the perspective of cybersecurity, offense and defense, where are we at?

 And we know how much there aren't really any actors working out of China that are not connected with the Chinese Communist Party itself.

-So there is a complete lineup.
+So there's a complete lineup.

 The Iranians are very effective and have been very effective at cyber operations, but they are doing this under the command and control of China under the Ministry of State Security.